Ian Stanley: Post-Tears for Fears and production

 Following the success of Songs from the Big Chair, Stanley collaborated with Roland Orzabal on the 1986 side project Mancrab, releasing a single, "Fish for Life", which was made for the soundtrack of the film The Karate Kid Part II.
 Stanley also began working on Tears for Fears' third album, The Seeds of Love, but (along with producer Chris Hughes) left the project due to creative differences.
 His more prominent contributions to this album, however, can be heard on the hit single "Sowing the Seeds of Love" and the B-sides "Always in the Past" and "My Life in the Suicide Ranks".

+He admitted that his choice to leave the band was a hard one, but cited several reasons for his departure, the main one being he believed Orzabal was "accelerating away" from the rest of the band in terms of his vocal power and the proficiency of the instruments he played.
+Also around this time Stanley wanted to become a music producer and/or make film music.
+He has expressed his dislike for their third album The Seeds of Love, stating that "Badman's Song" is "too long and overdrawn", that "Advice for the Young at Heart" is "lightweight", and that some lines in "Woman in Chains" are "cheap and throwaway", the main example being "so free her" at the end of the song.
+He believed that Tears for Fears were a synth duo, and imagined that their third album would be like Songs from the Big Chair, "but with a bit more rock".

-Since the 1980s, Stanley has produced such artists as Lloyd Cole and the Commotions, A-ha, The Pretenders, Howard Jones, Ultra, Republica, Naimee Coleman, Stephanie Kirkham, Natalie Imbruglia, Propaganda, The Human League and Tori Amos.
-He also contributed to The Sisters of Mercy re-recording of Temple of Love and additional production on Under The Gun.
-Stanley also did A&R for Warners East West Records but left in 1998.
+Since the 1980s, Stanley has produced such artists as Lloyd Cole and the Commotions, a-ha, the Pretenders, Howard Jones, Ultra, Republica, Naimee Coleman, Stephanie Kirkham, Natalie Imbruglia, Propaganda, the Human League and Tori Amos.
+He also contributed to the Sisters of Mercy re-recording of "Temple of Love" and additional production on "Under the Gun".
+Stanley also did A&R for East West Records, but left in 1998.

-Stanley's most recent work was producing The Beautiful South's album Superbi (2006), in part at his Irish studio in Enniskerry, County Wicklow.
+In 2006, Stanley produced the Beautiful South's album Superbi, in part at his Irish studio in Enniskerry, County Wicklow.

+In 2009, Stanley joined forces with members of the Tears for Fears touring band from 1985 to form Headshells, with original Tears for Fears drummer Manny Elias, saxophonist Will Gregory and bassist Lee Gorman.
+The band, billed as "Ian Stanley, Manny Elias, Lee Gorman & Will Gregory", played one live show at the Grand in Clitheroe to a capacity crowd, but shortly after the event – which was well received by fans of classic Tears for Fears songs – it was announced on Elias' official website that they would be too busy to commit to Headshells on an ongoing basis, and so Headshells came to an end.

+In February 2020, Stanley appeared on the BBC's Classic Albums documentary series in the episode dedicated to Songs from the Big Chair which aired around the 35th anniversary of the album.